simonschmoll/eos_sales_contract/README.md

 - Received Item
 - Withdraw

-Everytime a button is clicked, Scatter will ask you for the permission.
+Everytime a button is clicked, Scatter will ask you for permission.